FantasticWong/pcd_oram/README.md

 # pcd_oram
-This is the core realization of pcd-oram
+This is the core implementation of pcd-oram.